By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Define a mission and vision for its publishing program.
 In a traditional publishing company, the published work often reflects the interests and values of its publisher … Good hybrid publishers are no different.

 - Vet submissions. … Good hybrid publishers don’t publish everything that comes over the transom and often decline to publish.

 - Publish under its own imprint(s) and ISBNs.
-A hybrid publisher is a true publishing house, with either a publisher or a publishing team developing and
+A hybrid publisher is a true publishing house, with either a publisher or a publishing team developing and distributing books.

 - Publish to industry standards.
 A hybrid publisher accepts full responsibility for the quality of the titles it publishes.
 Books released by a hybrid publisher should be on par with traditionally published books.

 - Ensure editorial, design, and production quality.
 A hybrid publisher is responsible for producing books edited, designed, and produced to a professional degree.
 This includes assigning editors for developmental editing, copyediting, and proofreading, as needed, together with following traditional standards for a professionally designed book.